 With the news agenda firmly fixed on individuals in high powered positions, taking advantage and exploiting colleagues in the workplace, questions must be asked surrounding boundaries.
 Where is the proverbial line drawn in the sand?

-British Para – Swimming finds itself as the latest work place to be flipped upside down by the scandal.
-Renowned around the world as a center of excellence, which produces international podium finishes at a rate that puts to shame most manufacturing plants.
+British Para-Swimming finds itself as the latest workplace to be flipped upside down by the scandal.
+Renowned around the world as a centre of excellence, which produces international podium finishes at a rate that puts to shame most manufacturing plants.

-	With accusations of foul mouthed dressing – downs for athletes if they turned up moments late for a training session, or having to hide the fact they had seen their families at the weekends on their down time.
+With accusations of foul-mouthed dressing – downs for athletes if they turned up moments late for a training session, or having to hide the fact they had seen their families on the weekends in their downtime.
 Is this really a conducive environment to help performance to excel in?

 Anyone who has been involved in elite level sport will understand that the phrase ‘you only get out what you put in’ couldn’t be truer, and often it is seen as the coaches’ job to help an athlete realise this.